Johnny Depp attorney refuses to answer 75 questions from Amber Heard’s lawyers

 Mr Waldman was also questioned about his Twitter ban, after his account was suspended for violating the site’s private information policy.

-He testified that he had been “suspended for life” by the plaform and had written several letters to Twitter asking why.
+He testified that he had been “suspended for life” by the platform and had written several letters to Twitter asking why.

 Mr Waldman’s comments accusing Ms Heard of staging “a hoax” are a focus of Ms Heard’s counterclaim in the defamation trial.